Flexible random graph modeling for cell-cell interactions: Proofs of lemmas and propositions

-\paragraph{Step III.} To bound $\Xi_n$ with high probability we compute its expected value and apply the Chernoff bound for binomial random variables (see Theorem 2.21 in \cite{Hofstad2016RandomNetworks}).
-To do this, first note conditioned on $V_n$ that
+\paragraph{Step III.} To show that with probability tending to one $\Xi_n^{(1)} \leq 2\omega(n) \max\{1 , (n \pi_n^\uparrow)^2\}$, we compute the expected value of $\Xi_n^{(1)}$ and apply the Chernoff bound for binomial random variables (see Theorem 2.21 in \cite{vanderHofstad2016RandomNetworks1}).
+First note that conditioned on $V_n$